 There is no negative marking penalty for attempting wrong questions or guessing questions in the SAT exam.

 What is asked in SAT exam?

-The SAT exam tests for your understanding of various basic aspects of Reading, Writing, Language and Mathematics.
+The SAT exam tests your understanding of various basic aspects of Reading, Writing, Language and Mathematics.

 How many times SAT exam conducted in a year?

-The SAT is conducted 5 times in a year.
+The offline SAT was conducted 5 times a year.
+The digital SAT starting in 2023 will be conducted 7 times a year.
 If you are planning to appear for the SAT, you can choose to take any of the SAT dates.

 Why is SAT exam given?

 The SAT exam is given to evaluate your understanding of language and mathematics.
 It checks your acumen for getting admission into colleges and universities abroad.

 The SAT exam can also give you scholarships to study abroad.